ravi9/openvino-wiki/BuildingForMacOS.md

 You can use the following additional build options:

-- Internal JIT GEMM implementation is used by default.

-- Threading Building Blocks (TBB) is used by default.
-To build the Inference Engine with OpenMP* threading, set the `-DTHREADING=OMP` option.

 - Required versions of TBB and OpenCV packages are downloaded automatically by the CMake-based script.
 If you want to use the automatically downloaded packages but you have already installed TBB or OpenCV packages configured in